How to make Sega Saturn emulator option

 automatically.

+We can view the zero addresses of both RAM blocks by simple click of the mouse in SSF, just click the tab Aboãt –> cep.
 Next, run the search for pointer to the zero address of the first memory block (WorkRAM Low) with a module addressing - note “Use module addressing” and “Scan only static addressess in modules”when searching.:

 We have get two pointers in the SSF.EXE module.
 Then restart the emulator (or Windows is better), open About – cep again and filter to the new zero address to the first block.
 In this case it has not changed: